 Time is Money

-With regard to budgeting time for marketing efforts, much of this will again be determined by the size of your business.
-If you are a newer company, it’s more likely that you are working with a smaller staff.
-You may even be carrying the load entirely by yourself.
-In this case, most of the marketing responsibilities will likely fall on your plate.
+Budgeting time for marketing efforts again will be determined by the size of your business.
+If you are a newer company, it’s more likely that you are working with a smaller staff count.
+You may even be carrying the marketing load entirely by yourself.
 Consider everything else you must manage and figure out what makes sense for your overall plan.
 If you have limited bandwidth to dedicate to marketing tasks but you need to see substantial growth (thus requiring a certain amount of exposure), perhaps it would be best to outsource certain items.
-Larger and more established companies with available funds may be able to create a position, or maybe even an entire team focused on marketing, with time allocated specifically to addressing campaign tasks.
+Larger companies with available funds may be able to create a position, or maybe even an entire team focused on marketing.

 Important Budget Considerations